 3. Average Client Tenure

-While it may not seem obvious, client tenure is directly related to post-transition client retention.
+Client tenure is directly related to post-transition client retention and is a significant value driver, especially when the reason for your valuation includes a transition of leadership and/or ownership.
 Households who have recently joined an advisor may be less inclined to stick around through a transition.
 However, clients with a long-term relationship tend to stay with their trusted advisor’s handpicked successor.
-The existence of loyal client relationships can play a big role in determining your deal structure, especially the balance of down payment to long-term financing.
+The existence of loyal client relationships can play a big role in determining your deal structure in a third-party sale or merger.

 4. Size of Potential Market

 How you define the market for your business causes significant ripple effects down to your value.
 Your market controls your exposure to potential buyers, which affects the demand for your practice, which impacts the competition over your purchase price.
-There are many ways to define the market for your practice, such as by affiliation or geography.
-Any limitations on your market, for example related to regulatory structure or product focus, should be balanced by qualities that support retention—for example with a broker-dealer or insurance company who will facilitate the transition.
-Regardless of your restrictions, you need to look for buyers that you feel would be a good match for your clients.
+There are many ways to define the market for your practice, including affiliation, service offerings, or geography.
+Any limitations on your market, for example related to regulatory structure or product focus, should be balanced by qualities that support retention—for example with a broker-dealer or insurance company who will facilitate a transition or provide additional benefits to specific client bases.
+Clarifying and understanding your market also helps you to define what a perfect fit acquisition partner might look like.

 5. Transition Timing